 In every year group, Teachers plan a series of topic-based approaches to learning which are firmly rooted upon a set of progressive key skills.
 Whenever possible, the topics will be used to link together the core subjects such as English and Maths.
 For example, in the Autumn term of Year 6 the topic is 'The Rainforest'.
 Through this topic, children will be immersed throughout the curriculum studying: adaptation & evolution; the artwork of Jon Tremaine; location & geographical features of rainforests and comparisons of traditional tribal life.
 This is alongside writing reports about rainforest animals, narrative stories and persuasive texts linked to deforestation.
 Children will also develop their speaking and listening skills by taking part in a deforestation debate.
 By linking the separate subjects under the umbrella of a topic, learning becomes more exciting for children as they are able to build upon their knowledge and understanding throughout the curriculum.

-We have an Arts Development Officer who works within all year groups to create large pieces of artwork using more complex mediums such as batik, willow, clay and mosaic which are showcased around the school.
+We are the only school in Gloucestershire to fund an Arts Development Officer, Mrs Parkes, who works within all year groups to create large pieces of artwork using more complex mediums such as batik, willow, clay and mosaic which are showcased around the school.

 Our Physical Education Specialist supports planning across the school and provides advice and support for individual children, teachers and after-school clubs.

 Our Music Specialist works with children from Reception to Year 4 during curriculum time.
 In addition, we have a large range of visiting music teachers who give weekly woodwind, strings and guitar lessons throughout the year.
 Further information on these lessons and the costs involved can be obtained from the school office.